1583 Assembly of Notables: Choice of body

 An Assembly of Notables would be convened to analyse the results of the investigations that had been undertaken and act as consultants for the remedies to be taken.
 This was a more savoury alternative to the prospect of convening a new Estates General for the king.
 The composition would thus be quite different from an Estates General, with few ecclesiastic representatives, no representatives from the cities, and the most senior parlementaires absent.
 Karcher characterises it rather as an 'Assembly of officials'.
 Henri hoped that the notables would be able to facilitate a reorganisation of the French tax regimen.
-In addition to this the grand promises of the Grand Ordonnance de Blois could at last be realised, and the internal problems of the kingdom resolved so that France could reorientate towards an international focus for competition with España.
+In addition to this the grand promises of the Grand Ordonnance de Blois could at last be realised, and the internal problems of the kingdom resolved so that France could reorientate towards an international focus for competition with Spain.

 This was Henri's second convening of an 'Assembly of Notables' his first turn to the institution having been in 1575.

 The announcement of the Assembly of Notables was a cause of both concern and relief for the ecclesiastical bodies.
 On the one hand it raised the spectre of a new attempt at alienations of church domains.
 However, on the other, it would so overwhelm Henri with various matters that it might protect the church from being made the source of the king's financial relief.
 There would be a number of senior prelates among the attendees also.

 The first draft of the program for the assembly was drawn up on 9 October, the day Henri arrived at Saint-Germain-en-Laye.
 It was intended that the Assembly first be presented with the report drawn up by the commissioners, then a summary of the taxes that had been raised in 1583 alongside the royal expenditures.
 The abolition of various offices of finance would then be discussed.
 After this the 1580 report into the situation of the royal domain would be presented.
 The assembled notable would advise the king on the best means of securing redemption of the domain.
 Justice would follow from this, facilitated by a report from the président La Guesle.
 The possibility of military reform would then be broached upon the advice of maréchal de Retz (marshal of Retz).
 The final subject of discussion would be the suppression of abuses in the Catholic church.
 Through October and November the government worked towards a survey which the notables would be required to respond to and the projects upon which they would work.
 Karcher argues that the thoroughness of the royal preparations, which had been put in the hands of specialists meant that the notables would in most cases do little to modify the projects that were put before them.